Microsoft Surface Laptop 3 13in review: Almost the perfect laptop

 Microsoft Surface Laptop 3 13in review: Specs and hardware

-All this increased power comes courtesy of a 10th-gen Intel CPU, and not just any CPU either: the Surface Laptop 3 will come fitted with Intel’s newest 10nm Ice Lake processors.
-Just like the 2nd-gen model, the new Laptop will come in Core i5 and Core i7 variants – more specifically, it will use either the i5-1035G7 with 8GB of RAM, or the i7-1065G7 with 16GB.
+This increased power comes courtesy of Intel’s newest 10nm Ice Lake processors.
+As with the second-generation models, you’ll get the choice of Core i5 and Core i7 variants, using either the i5-1035G7 with 8GB of RAM, or the i7-1065G7 with 16GB.

 In our testing, the difference between these two configurations was stark; while the Core i7 model clocked up a meaty overall score of 104 – as we’d expect from a 10th-gen processor with adequate cooling – the Core i5 model managed an overall result of just 64.
 We were expecting a little more oomph out of it, despite the fact that it’s a Core i5, and to put it in perspective, the Surface Laptop 2’s Core i5 chip scored 20 points higher.